Vijaygowda15/Image-Classification-using-CNN-model/README.md

 ```

 > **Image requirements:** PNG or JPG, any resolution (will be auto-resized to 200×500).
-> Grayscale ISAR images recommended.
+> Grayscale images recommended.
 Colour images are auto-converted to grayscale.

 ---